patronasxdxd/CTFS/docs/1_Agave.md

         if (wethbal < totalBorrowed) {
             console.log("Remaining eth is %d", totalBorrowed - wethbal);
         }

-        require(amountRepay < WETH.balanceOf(address(this)), "not enough eth");
+        // Ensure there's enough WETH to repay the flashloan require(amountRepay < WETH.balanceOf(address(this)), "not enough eth");

-        //For test case we just send it to address(1) to reduce the flashloan amount from us to get final assets WETH.transfer(address(1), amountRepay);
+    // For the test case, transfer WETH to address(1) to reduce the flashloan amount WETH.transfer(address(1), amountRepay);
         console.log("Repay Flashloan for : %s WETH", amountRepay / 1e18);
     }